CMSgov/design-system/README.md

 ## Installation

 ```
-npm install --save navahq/hcgov-pattern-library
+npm install --save CMSgov/design-system
 ```

-The pattern library is now installed as a dependency.
+The component library is now installed as a dependency.
 You can use the un-compiled files found in the `src/` directory or the compiled files in the `dist/` directory.

 _Note: Eventually the package will be published to NPM, but for now you'll need to reference the package by its repo, like above._